WICG/background-fetch/README.md

   * `request` - a [`Request`](https://fetch.spec.whatwg.org/#request-class).
   * `response` - a [`Response`](https://fetch.spec.whatwg.org/#response-class).

-Again, once this event is fired, the background fetch job is no longer stored against the registration, so `backgroundFetch.get(bgFetchEvent.tag)` will resolve with undefined.
+Again, once this event is fired, the background fetch job is no longer stored against the registration, so `backgroundFetch.get(bgFetchEvent.id)` will resolve with undefined.

 In an earlier draft, this event and `backgroundfetched` were the same thing, including a property that indicated success/failure.
 It felt wrong when writing examples, so I split them out.